moehreag/dtaplot/README.md

 ### Features

-This program fetches data from the `/proclog` endpoint exposed by the heatpump controller.
+This program fetches data from the `/proclog` or `/NewProc` http endpoints exposed by the heatpump controller.
 Analog Data is then displayed in the plot on the left as a graph while digital data is displayed on the right.
 Various